Restricting Tobacco Advertising

-According to the Federal Trade Commission, in 2013 alone, the tobacco industry spent over $9.45 billion on advertising and promotional expenditures, spending more at the point-of-sale than anywhere else.
+According to the Federal Trade Commission, in 2020 alone, the tobacco industry spent over $8.4 billion on marketing for cigarettes and smokeless tobacco, spending more at the point-of-sale than anywhere else.
 They spent nearly $66 million on advertisements at the point of sale alone.

-Restrict ALL advertising without regard to its content (“content neutral” advertising restriction).
+- Restrict ALL advertising without regard to its content (“content neutral” advertising restriction).
 This would affect advertising for all products (e.g. alcohol, food, toys, etc.), not just tobacco.
-For example, some municipalities limit the percentage of window space that can be taken up by advertisements of any kind or place a limit the size of advertisements allowed, or restrict the location of advertisements.
+For example, some municipalities limit the percentage of window space that can be taken up by advertisements of any kind, place limits on the size or number of advertisements allowed, or restrict the location of advertisements.
 Learn more in the Public Health Law Center’s guide to Content-Neutral Advertising Laws.

-- Place restrictions: Prohibit tobacco advertising at stores near schools within or within 10 feet of the cash register.
+- Place restrictions: Prohibit tobacco advertising at stores near schools or within 10 feet of the cash register.
 For example, the State of New York has prohibited the display of exterior tobacco advertisements within 1500 feet of schools (500 feet within New York City).

 You can implement POS advertising restrictions through three main mechanisms:

-Zoning laws: Zoning laws can restrict advertising for retailers in certain zones.
+- Zoning laws: Zoning laws can restrict advertising for retailers in certain zones.
 Some communities have “sign laws” that regulate how advertisements can be posted, which are usually content neutral restrictions.
-See Counter Tobacco’s page on Licensing and Zoning for more information about tobacco retail licensing and Changelab Solutions’ .
+See Counter Tobacco’s page on Licensing and Zoning for more information about zoning.
 Zoning regulations that impact the density, location or type of tobacco retailers will also inherently reduce exposure to POS advertising.